Tips on How to Eat Low Glycemic

 Studies Show Low-glycemic Diets May Reduce Acne

-There is an increasing number of professionals mentioning that eating more low-glycemic food and less high-glycemic food might help reduce acne.
-This idea is based on the following evidence.
+An increasing number of professionals are recommending a lower-glycemic diet to help reduce acne.
+This idea is based on the following evidence.6-12

 In a 2008 study in Molecular Nutrition & Food Research, researchers gave 12 males (aged 15 - 20) either a low- or high-glycemic diet.
 After only one week, the males on the low-glycemic diet had less androgens and increased IGFBP-3 in relation to the males following the high-glycemic diet.
 The increased IGFBP-3 - reduced IGF-1 activity reduced acne.8